Scott Simpson (politician): Member of Parliament

+Fifth National Government, 2011–2017

 Simpson was selected as the National Party's Coromandel candidate in April 2011.
 He was elected at the 2011 general election with a majority of 12,740.
 From 2013 to 2014, Simpson was chair of the Justice and Electoral select committee.

 During the 2014 New Zealand general election, Simpson was re-elected in Coromandel by a margin of 15,801, defeating the Green Party's candidate Catherine Delahunty.
 Simpson chaired the Local Government and Environment select committee until his appointment in May 2017 as Minister of Statistics, Associate Minister of Immigration and Associate Minister for the Environment.

+In opposition, 2017–2023

 During the 2017 New Zealand general election, Simpson was re-elected in Coromandel by a margin of 14,326 votes over Labour's Nathaniel Blomfield.
 The National Party was not in government and Simpson served as his party's spokesperson for the environment, workplace relations and safety, and climate change.

 During the 2020 New Zealand general election, Simpson retained Coromandel for a fourth term by a final margin of 3,505 votes over Labour's Nathaniel Blomfield.

+Sixth National Government, 2023–present

 During the 2023 New Zealand general election, Simpson retained Coromandel for a fifth term by a margin of 17,349 votes over Labour's Beryl Riley.

 When National formed a government with NZ First and ACT following the 2023 election, Simpson was not appointed to a ministerial position despite having been a minister in the previous National government.
 Instead, he was made Senior Whip of the National Party and became Chief Government Whip in the 54th New Zealand Parliament when it opened on 5 December 2023.
 He was chair of the Environment committee from 23 May 2024 until 29 January 2025, replacing David MacLeod, who was removed from that role after failing to declare political donations.
 On 24 February 2025, Simpson was appointed as Minister for ACC and Minister of Commerce and Consumer Affairs, outside Cabinet, after Andrew Bayly resigned.
 He was succeeded as Senior Whip by Stuart Smith.

+Following a cabinet reshuffle in early April 2026, Simpson was appointed as Minister of Statistics and Deputy Leader of the House.

+In late May 2026, Simpson introduced an amendment to the Social Security Act that would allow the Ministry of Social Development to use artificial intelligence to make decisions regarding people's welfare benefits.
+The bill passed under parliamentary urgency into law on 30 May.
+While National and its coalition partners supported the bill on the grounds that it would improve efficiency under human supervision and that welfare beneficiaries would be able to review automated decision-making, the opposition Labour, Green Party of Aotearoa New Zealand parties and Te Pāti Māori opposed the bill on the grounds that it would "stigmatise" welfare beneficiaries and similar artificial intelligence technology deployed overseas had resulted in errors.